bocchilorenzo/ntscraper/README.md

 Each term will be scraped in a different process.
 The result will be a list of dictionaries, one for each term.

-NOTE: only run the multiprocessing code in a `if __name__ == "__main__"` block to avoid errors.
+The multiprocessing code needs to run in a `if __name__ == "__main__"` block to avoid errors.
 With multiprocessing, only full logging is supported.
 Also, the number of processes is limited to the number of available cores on your machine.

-Finally, you could experience more rate limiting with multiprocessing (still investigating this).
+NOTE: using multiprocessing on public instances is highly discouraged since it puts too much load on the servers and could potentially also get you rate limited.
+Please only use it on your local instance.

 ### Get profile information